syftdata/syft/packages/docs/docs/destinations/Analytics/june.md

 ---
 # June

-This page describes how to set up June (June.so) as a destination.
+This page describes how to set up June as a destination.

 ## Set up
 An example setup for June is shown below.